benjaminbolling/RSW/README.md

 ## Getting started
 A suggestion on how to get started is given in a chronologically suggested order:
-1. Installation Procedure
+- Installation procedure
-2. Description of how to launch the package
+- Description of how to launch the package
-3. Description of the first phase
+- Description of how to generate combinations fulfilling user requirements
-4. Description of the second phase
+- Description of how to solve different combinations
-5. Example usage procedure
+- Example usage procedure

 ### Installation procedure
 1. In order to setup this package, ensure that Python 3.x (3.7 is recommended) is installed on the computer.